saffe012/BusSimulation/README.md

 # BusSimulation

-A program written in Java that simulates a bus system in order to optimize efficieny of buses based on different numbers of passengers with different numbers of buses and sizes of buses.
+A program written in Java that simulates a bus system in order to optimize efficieny of buses based on different numbers of passengers with different numbers of buses and sizes of buses, etc.

 ## Prerequisites